Lattice-QCD validation of hadron mass and trace-anomaly decomposition sum rules

-This material is based upon work supported by the U.S.~Department of Energy, Office of Science, Office of Nuclear Physics through Contract No.~DE-SC0012704, and within the frameworks of Scientific Discovery through Advanced Computing (SciDAC) award ``Fundamental Nuclear Physics at the Exascale and Beyond" and the Topical Collaboration in Nuclear Theory ``Heavy-Flavor Theory (HEFTY) for QCD Matter".
-This work is supported partly by the National Natural Science Foundation of China under Grants Numbers 12325508, 12293064, and 12293060 as well as the National Key Research and Development Program of China under Contract No. 2022YFA1604900 and the Fundamental Research Funds for the Central Universities, Central China Normal University under Grants No. 30101250314 and No.30106250152.
+\emph{Acknowledgments.---} This material is based upon work supported by the U.S.~Department of Energy (DOE), Office of Science, Office of Nuclear Physics through Contract No.~DE-SC0012704, and within the frameworks of Scientific Discovery through Advanced Computing (SciDAC) award ``Fundamental Nuclear Physics at the Exascale and Beyond'' and the Topical Collaboration in Nuclear Theory ``Heavy-Flavor Theory (HEFTY) for QCD Matter.''
+This work is supported partly by the National Natural Science Foundation of China under Grants No.~12325508, No.~12293064, and No.~12293060 as well as the National Key Research and Development Program of China under Contract No.~2022YFA1604900 and the Fundamental Research Funds for the Central Universities, Central China Normal University under Grants No.~30101250314 and No.~30106250152.

-This research used awards of computer time provided by the Oak Ridge Leadership Computing Facility, which is a DOE Office of Science User Facility supported under Contract DE-AC05-00OR22725; the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility supported by the Office of Science of the U.S.~Department of Energy under Contract DE-AC02-05CH11231; and the Nuclear Science Computing Center at Central China Normal University ($\mathrm{NSC}^{3}$).
+This research used awards of computer time provided by the Oak Ridge Leadership Computing Facility, which is a DOE Office of Science User Facility supported under Contract No.~DE-AC05-00OR22725; the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility supported by the Office of Science of the U.S.~Department of Energy under Contract No.~DE-AC02-05CH11231 using NERSC Award No.~NP-ERCAP0036132; and the Nuclear Science Computing Center at Central China Normal University ($\mathrm{NSC}^{3}$).